munkhdorj-m/Python-exercise-1/README.md

 **Example**

  	Input:
-	Enter a number: 5
+	5
   	Output:
 	Odd

   	Input:
-	Enter a number: 8
+	8
   	Output:
 	Even

 ---

-## Exercise 3
+## Exercise 4

 **Problem:**

-Ask for two numbers as input and determine which one is greater or if they are equal.
+From two numbers determine which one is greater or if they are equal.

 **Example**

-	Input: 5 and 3
+	Input: 5 3
 	Output: 5

-	Input: 2 and 7
+	Input: 2 7
 	Output: 7

-	Input: 4 and 4
+	Input: 4 4
 	Output: Equal

+---

+## Exercise 5

+**Problem:**

+Find the multiplication of the digits of the given 3-digit number

+**Example**

+	Input: 531
+	Output: 15

+	Input: 123
+	Output: 6

+	Input: 885
+	Output: 320